 - Recommended for anyone who really enjoys chocolate.

 - Disadvantages?
 Well, they may melt (though that is unlikely given the cool Irish weather).
 The bigger risk is that you might eat them far too fast once you get started.

 The Book of Kells

-Here’s the thing – if the Book of Kells is your thing, you will only see a small part of it anyway, and only for a comparatively short time.
-Really not enough to take in the marvel of the illuminated gospels, created in Scotland, but now kept in Trinity College Dublin.
-So why not take the Book of Kells home with you?
+Here’s the thing – if the Book of Kells is your thing, you will only see a small part of it anyway, and only for a very short time because only one page is on display every day in order to protect the old text.
+That is really not enough to take in the marvel of the illuminated gospels, created in Scotland, but now kept in Trinity College Dublin.
+So why not take the Book of Kells home with you as the ultimate Irish souvenir?
 This is easier than you might think (you can stop that “Mission Impossible” theme tune playing in your mind).
 The shop at Trinity’s Old Library offers everything you can think of regarding their most famous exhibit.
-From coffee mugs with selected images, via popular or scholarly works on the book, to complete facsimile editions of the whole Book of Kells.
+From coffee mugs with selected images to popular or scholarly works on the book, and even complete facsimile editions of the whole Book of Kells.

 - Website: The Book of Kells at Trinity College Dublin